SoftCircuits/CsvParser/ReadMe.md

     }
 }

-// Write sample data to disk
+// Write data to disk
 using (CsvDataWriter<Person> writer = new CsvDataWriter<Person>(path))
 {
     // Register our custom mapping